xinyuelou/SaLAD/README.md

 ## 📁 Data

-You can find the dataset in this repo or at [Huggingface](https://huggingface.co/datasets/Holly301/SaLAD) or [Google Drive](https://drive.google.com/file/d/1ZJsh-cyVLk_A6FgvTSYavtMXMvkEjH7l/view?usp=sharing).
+You can find the dataset in this repo or at [Huggingface](https://huggingface.co/datasets/Holly301/SaLAD) Images can be downloaded from [Google Drive](https://drive.google.com/file/d/1ZJsh-cyVLk_A6FgvTSYavtMXMvkEjH7l/view?usp=sharing) or [Huggingface](https://huggingface.co/datasets/Holly301/SaLAD).
 Please unzip the images under ./images.

 ## 📬 Contact